-A low tide of 1.2 metres or less is best for viewing these tide pools.
-Use Canadian Tide Tables “Port Renfrew” section.
-Remember to add one hour to the listed tidal times during May to October as Daylight Savings Time is in effect.
+To make the most of your visit to Botanical Beach you need to plan for low tides, the lower the better.
+A low tide of 1.2 metres or less is best.
+Use the Canadian Tide Tables “Port Renfrew” section.
+Remember to add one hour to the listed tidal times during March to November as Daylight Savings Time is in effect.

-Impact of human activity on the intertidal area is of growing concern.
-When visiting Botanical Beach, please look in the tide pools only – do not touch the marine life.
+The impact of human activity on the intertidal area is a real concern at Botanical Beach.
+When visiting, please look in the tide pools only – do not touch the marine life.
 Do not remove, collect or disturb any tide pool life, shells, plants, flowers, kelp, etc. – they are all part of a vulnerable ecosystem that Botanical Beach was established to protect.
 Even touching the water in a tide pool with sunscreen on your hands can create an “oil slick” that could kill the vulnerable creatures in this sensitive ecosystem.
 Photographs make great souvenirs.